Conversational-AI-graduate-course/Open-Source-Conversational-AI-group-project-2025/README.md

 # Furhat "Who am I?"
 Game - Realtime API (Python)
+This project implements a conversational "Who am I?" guessing game using the **Furhat** social robot.
+The game leverages large language models (LLMs) to generate questions, interpret user responses, and maintain a dynamic character profile.

-This repository contains a Python-based environment for interacting with the **Furhat Realtime API**.
+This repository contains a Python-based implementation for interacting with the **Furhat Realtime API**.

 Quick overview:
 - Game settings: